HgInit Logo

 In Mercurial, every developer has their own repository, living on their desktop:

-Diagram depicting a central repositories push/pull relationship with several desktop repositories.
+Diagram depicting a central repository's push/pull relationship with several desktop repositories.

 So you can commit your code to your private repository, and get all the benefit of version control, whenever you like.
 Every time you reach a logical point where your code is a little bit better, you can commit it.